5 Things a baby carrier must have

 Remember it needs to be easy to get on and off too!

 The fabric of this garment should be light and breathable and should never trap heat.

-Keep baby comfortable during prolonged wearing by choosing a fabric that is either 100 percent cotton, or is a ‘smart fabric/.
+Keep baby comfortable during prolonged wearing by choosing a fabric that is either 100 percent cotton.
 If you can find one, a carrier that uses fabric that has regulating fibres to absorb excess moisture and heat is a winner.